chaseruskin/orbit/README.md

 VHDL	work	/users/chase/projects/cpu/sim/top_tb.vhd
 ```

-Write a script to accept Orbit's output file for whatever EDA tools you prefer once, and use it across all future ips.
+Add a target by writing a script to accept Orbit's output file for whatever EDA tools you prefer once, and use it across all future ips.

 ## Highlights